prashibadkur11-creator/prashibadkur11-creator/README.md

 not just *can* we build this with AI — but *should* we, and how do we know when it's working?

 Most of my thinking lives in the repos below.
-They're not write-ups — they're small, forkable tools that encode how I reason about AI products: how they fail, how to define their behavior, and how to keep their quality from quietly drifting.
+Majority of them are not write-ups — they're small, forkable tools that encode how I reason about AI products: how they fail, how to define their behavior, and how to keep their quality from quietly drifting.